 Seeing Jeremy Enigk perform Return of the Frog Queen

-A whole summer reading PG Wodehouse (I’m addicted now – I don’t know if I love Blandings Castle or Wooster and Jeeves more.
+A whole summer reading PG Wodehouse (affiliate link) (I’m addicted now – I don’t know if I love Blandings Castle or Wooster and Jeeves more.
 It switches with each book.)

 Lemon Poppy Seed Bundt Cake Recipe

-Inspired/Adapted from Sweeter Off the Vine by Yossy Arefi.
+Inspired/Adapted from Sweeter Off the Vine (affiliate link) by Yossy Arefi.

 Note: You can omit the lemon curd, but the cake won’t be quite as lemon-y.
 The cake holds well for several days (I prefer it on the second and third day).

 3 cups (375g) all-purpose flour

 2 tablespoons poppy seeds

 1 cup (227g) unsalted butter

 1/4 cup lemon juice